KolesoPrivet/WMS_Client/README.md

 - [ ] Add function which will save data in Excel file;
 - [ ] Create an abstract data source, which can be any Arduino device or something like that;
 - [ ] Realize single sensor request;
-- [ ] Realize async monitoring of data with possibility to write data, which we've got
+- [ ] Realize async monitoring of data with possibility to write data, which we've got;
+- [ ] Realize logging.

 #Русский